Silphium perfoliatum Cup Plant

-Aphid Predators - Both Lady beetles and Brown Lacewing inhabit the leaves of the Cup Plant, both devour pesty aphids.
+Aphid Predators - Both Lady beetles and Brown Lacewing inhabit the leaves of the Cup Plant, both devour pesky aphids.

-Katydids - Camouflage is the name of their game, but take a close look and you might discover a katydid munching on the Cup Plant's thick green leaves
+Katydids - Camouflage is the name of their game, but take a closer look, and you might discover a katydid munching on the Cup Plant's thick green leaves

 Seed - Birds - Chickadees, Goldfinches, sparrows along with a host of other songbirds love Cup Plant seeds!